 Gozlan cites center Jalen Duren as another possibility if the Pistons don’t want to meet his salary demands after a breakout season.
 Gozlan states that it would take an aggressive offer sheet approaching Duren’s annual max salary of $44.6MM to give the Lakers a chance to sign him.

 Kawhi Leonard is also worth watching if the NBA decides to void his contract over the Aspiration scandal, Gozlan adds.
-If the league bans Leonard from playing for the Clippers, Gozlan notes that the Lakers can create enough room to absorb his $50.3MM contract for next season into their cap space while giving their cross-town rivals draft picks and cap relief.
+If the league were to ban Leonard from playing for the Clippers, the Lakers could create enough room to absorb his $50.3MM contract for next season into their cap space while giving their cross-town rivals draft picks and cap relief, Gozlan notes.

 There’s more on the Lakers: